wbolster/plyvel/doc/api.rst

    .. py:method:: approximate_size(start, stop)

       Return the approximate file system size for the specified range.

+      See the description for :cpp:func:`DB::GetApproximateSizes` in the LevelDB C++ API for more information.

       :param bytes start: start key of the range
       :param bytes stop: stop key of the range